marvinkruse/simple-faucet/README.md

 # Swan Faucet

+Swan Faucet is a pretty minimalistic faucet for Ethereum-based ERC20 tokens.
+It's based on a simple smart contract that will allow you to withdraw some tokens every couple of minutes.
+The amount of tokens and the waiting period can be defined upon deployment of the smart contract.

 **Technology Stack:** node + react.js + web3

 ## Container Installation

-RRunning  Swan Faucet as a container is the recommended way of using it.
+Running Swan Faucet as a container is the recommended way of using it.

 ### Prerequisites

 #### Install Docker Compose

 https://docs.docker.com/compose/install/

 ### Environment

 Before deploying, you need to set environment variables in a `.env` file inside the `backend` directory, an example `.env.example` file is provided

 - `WALLET_ADDRESS` the address of signer that will be calling the function on the server-side
 - `PRIVATE_KEY` the private key of this wallet address